zainabid333/zain-ul-abid-portfolio/README.md

 # zain-ul-abid-portfolio
-A portfolio for Zain Ul Abid for work samples and projects
+A site to display portfolio of Zain Ul Abid, displaying his acheivements and breakthroughs
+## Projects
+# Web Design
+Numerous sites build by him are live in market and making there name known to the world
+# ERP System
+An ERP system designed for a retail store to mange the sales